(AS AMENDED MAY 2013)

 B. Terms of Office.
 Officers shall serve terms of two years, except that the president shall serve one year as president-elect before his or her two-year term as president begins and one year as past president after his or her term is concluded.
 The president's term shall be concurrent with that of the vice-president and treasurer and with the successive one-year terms of the past president and the president-elect.
 The term of officers shall begin at the first session of the Board of Directors after the annual business meeting.
 Except for the secretary and the treasurer, officers may not be elected to succeed themselves.
 Any office vacated in the course of a term, aside from the president's, may be filled by the Board of Directors until the next term begins.

 C. Nominations and Elections.
 The Board of Directors shall present to the members each year a double slate of candidates drawn from present or past regular members of the Council, acting on proposals by the nominating committee appointed by the Board of Directors, except that the Board of Directors may by a two-thirds vote decide to present only one candidate for the post of treasurer and one for the post of secretary, provided the candidate has already served at least one term in the same post.
-The slate of officer candidates shall be mailed to the voting members of the Society in the form of a printed ballot at least two months before each annual meeting of the Society.
-Officers shall be elected by a majority vote cast in sealed envelopes.
-The name and address of the voter must be affixed in the upper left hand corner of the envelope, by which means the status of the voter will be verified against the membership rolls.
-The ballot may or may not be signed but must be received by the secretary no later than two weeks before the annual meeting of the Society.
+The slate of officer candidates shall be provided to the voting members of the Society at least two months before each annual meeting of the Society.
+Officers shall be elected by a majority vote cast by ballot.
+In the case of mailed ballots, the name and address of the voter must be affixed in the upper left hand corner of the envelope, by which means the status of the voter will be verified against the membership rolls.
+Ballots must be received by the secretary no later than two weeks before the annual meeting of the Society.
 The president shall appoint a teller who, together with the secretary, shall tally the election returns, and together they shall attest the results of the election in a report to the Board of Directors.
 In the case of a tie the deciding vote shall be cast by the Board of Directors.
 No person shall hold more than one national elective office in the Society at the same time.

 A. The Board of Directors shall consist of eleven directors, of whom five shall be the officers of the Society.
 The remaining six directors shall be directors-at-large and shall be elected, three each year, by the members of the Society from a double slate of six nominees drawn by the Board of Directors from present or past regular members of the Council upon recommendation of the nominating committee.
-The slate of candidates for directors-at-large shall be mailed to the voting members of the Society in the form of a printed ballot at least two months before the annual meeting of the Society, and directors-at-large shall be elected by a majority vote cast and tabulated as set forth in Article V.C.
+The slate of candidates for directors-at-large shall be provided to the voting members of the Society at least two months before the annual meeting of the Society, and directors-at-large shall be elected by a majority vote cast and tabulated as set forth in Article V.C.
 Directors-at-large may not be elected to succeed themselves.
 No person shall hold more than one national elective post in the Society at the same time.

 B. The terms of directors-at-large shall overlap so that three will retire and three will be added each year.
 Newly elected directors shall assume office at the first session of the Board of Directors after the annual business meeting of the Society.
 Any position of director-at-large that is vacated in the course of a term may be filled by the Board of Directors until the term expires.